 Consequences of production for fast fashion

-In order to meet the growing demand for cheap textiles, in addition to crude oil for fibers from Plastic particularly large quantities of cotton.
-And to ensure the latter, rainforests are being cut down in order to grow 80% genetically modified cotton on the resulting farmland, using pesticides and consuming an unbelievable amount of water.
-The chemicals used produce fatal diseases in the environment.
-Birth defects, cancer and mental illness are some examples of the increasing consequences.₅ The circle closes when you realize that companies like Monsanto are behind both seeds and chemicals for faster cotton growth, as well as cancer drugs.
+In order to meet the increasing demand for cheap textiles, in addition to crude oil for fibers from Plastic a particularly large amount of cotton is needed.
+And to ensure the latter, rainforests are cleared in order to grow 80% genetically modified cotton on the arable land obtained, using pesticides and consuming an inconceivably high amount of water.
+The chemicals used produce deadly diseases in the environment.
+Birth defects, cancer and mental illness are some examples of increased consequences.₅ The circle closes when you realize that companies like Monsanto are behind both seeds and chemicals for faster growth of cotton, as well as drugs against cancer.

-Tip: Find out in the article about Organic cotton more about the sustainable alternative to conventional cotton.
+Tip: Learn in the article about Organic cotton more about the sustainable alternative to conventional cotton.

 Social consequences of fast fashion